andrew/ultimate-awesome/README.md

 - [awesome-svm](https://github.com/opensvm/awesome-svm) - All things SVM (Solana Virtual Machine).
 - [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
+- [awesome-software-composers](https://github.com/specstoryai/awesome-software-composers) - The products, people, communities and tools that enable the software composer workflow with natural language 👉.
+- [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [awesome-AI-academia](https://github.com/thundergolfer/awesome-AI-academia) - A curated list of academic AI resources and people.
 Partly an aspirational list, partly a memory aide.
 - [Video-Anomaly-Detection](https://github.com/vt-le/Video-Anomaly-Detection) - Awesome Video Anomaly Detection.
 - [Awesome-LLMSecOps](https://github.com/wearetyomsmnv/Awesome-LLMSecOps) - LLM | Security | Operations in one GitHub repo with good links and pictures.